siddhishree/Lending_Club_Case_Study/README.md

 The dataset used is attached within the repository named as 'loan.csv'

 ## Conclusions
+See the attached PDF for drawn conclusions

 ## Technologies Used
-- library - version 1.0
-- library - version 2.0
-- library - version 3.0
+- Numpy
+- Pandas
+- Matplotlib
+- Seaborn

 ## Contact
 Created by [@siddhishree] - feel free to contact me!